apache/fury-site/docs/specification/xlang_implementation_guide.md

 actionable remedy.
-Typical remedies are adding `exposePrivateFields: true` to a public owner-library boundary, importing its generated companion, forwarding a constructor value unchanged, placing `@ForyField(ignore: true)` on the field declaration, or using a manual serializer.
+Typical remedies are adding `exposePrivateFields: true` to a public owner-library boundary, importing its generated companion, forwarding a constructor value unchanged, placing `@ForyField(ignore: true)` on the field declaration, setting `ignoreInheritedPrivateFields: true` on the concrete child when all private ancestor state should be omitted, or using a manual serializer.
 Diagnostics must state that hierarchy discovery is independent of cross-library access.

-This correction changes generated schemas for ordinary children that inherit storage.
-All affected `.fory.dart` files must be regenerated.
-Compatible mode uses normal missing/unknown-field handling; fixed schemas written while inherited fields were absent have no legacy reader.
-Implementations must not retain an alternative path limited to child declarations, constructor binding based only on names, a late-final setter path, compatibility shim, fallback access, or parent serializer delegation.
+Changes to hierarchy storage, exposure boundaries, or `ignoreInheritedPrivateFields` require regeneration of every affected `.fory.dart` file.
+Compatible mode uses normal missing/unknown-field handling;
+fixed-schema peers must change together.
+Implementations must not add a special legacy reader, retain an alternative path limited to child declarations, bind constructors only by name, use a late-final setter path, fall back to another access model, or delegate to a parent serializer.

-Acceptance requires that every hierarchy storage slot is either explicitly ignored or represented exactly once with a valid type, access path, wire identity, and reconstruction path.
-Equivalent flat and inherited models must produce the same canonical schema, wire bytes, reference IDs, and round-trip behavior.
+Acceptance requires that every hierarchy storage slot is either omitted by its declaration, omitted by the concrete-child inherited-private policy, or represented exactly once with a valid type, access path, wire identity, and reconstruction path.
+Equivalent included flat and inherited models must produce the same canonical schema, wire bytes, reference IDs, and round-trip behavior.
 External target declarations remain explicit and unaffected.